Fotolia

 4. Enables predictive content

-Content management analytics can also enable predictive content, which uses customer data to determine how customers may receive or react to new content.
+Content management analytics can also enable predictive content, which uses customer data to determine how customers might receive or react to new content.
 This functionality generally requires a customized implementation and high interoperability between the analytics tool and the CMS.

-Predictive content tools aggregate all site traffic data over time, then apply machine learning to that data.While content teams must look at specific patterns within site traffic data, they can also examine overall trends in site usage.
+Predictive content tools aggregate all site traffic data over time and apply machine learning to it.
+While content teams must look at specific patterns within site traffic data, they can also examine overall trends in site usage.
 For example, an analytics tool can demonstrate subtle changes in viewer behavior and reveal trends in customer interests and their causes.
+AI offers more nuanced predictions.

-Content managers can use web analytics, SEO and predictive content to find useful insights, and gauge and respond to dynamic viewer interests.
+Content managers can use web analytics, SEO and predictive content to find useful insights and gauge and respond to dynamic viewer interests.
 These techniques can help create a data-based content strategy to produce appropriate content and ensure maximum viewer interest and engagement.